Los Angeles Rams: Logos and uniforms

+On April 25, 2025, Nike and the NFL announced "Rivalries," a series of location-inspired uniforms to be worn for one game during each of the next three seasons by each team from two divisions, the first two of which being the NFC West and AFC East.
+On August 28, the Rams revealed their Rivalry uniform, which featured a primary color of "Midnight Blue," a darkened, nearly-black shade of blue.
+The horns on each sleeve remained yellow, but were slightly re-shaped to be more similar to the team's vintage sleeve horn designs.
+The sleeves also featured royal blue, which faded into midnight blue via a gradient pattern inspired by the roofing texture pattern at SoFi Stadium.
+The uniforms' numbers were white, and featured a perforated pattern that also took inspiration from the stadium's roof.
+The base color of the helmet and facemask was changed from royal blue to midnight blue.

 Season-by-season record

 The table below shows the five most recent NFL regular season records along with their respective finish in the NFL playoffs.
 The Los Angeles Rams appeared in the postseason in four of the five last seasons, including a Super Bowl championship in the 2021 NFL season and an appearance in the Super Bowl–the first since 2001–after the 2018 NFL season.
-Recent notable honors with current members of the Los Angeles Rams include NFL Coach of the Year in 2017 for Sean McVay, Super Bowl MVP for Cooper Kupp in 2021, and NFL Defensive Player of the Year in 2017, 2018, and 2020 for Aaron Donald.
+Recent notable honors with current members of the Los Angeles Rams include NFL Coach of the Year in 2017 for Sean McVay and Super Bowl MVP for Cooper Kupp in 2021.